Bleeding Gums Treatment Washington, DC

 How many days does it take for gums to stop bleeding?

 If you take the right steps to stop the bleeding at home, your gums should heal in 3-10 days.
-Flossing on a regular basis and brushing at least twice daily can aid in the recovery of damaged gum tissue.
+Flossing regularly and brushing at least twice daily can aid in the recovery of damaged gum tissue.

 How do you treat excessive bleeding gums?

-The best way to treat bleeding gums is to practice good oral hygiene and to rinse your mouth out frequently.
-Smoking, low vitamin levels, stress, and diet all affect gum health.
+The best way to treat bleeding gums is to practice oral hygiene and rinse your mouth frequently.
+Smoking, low vitamin levels, stress, and diet affect gum health.
 Stopping smoking and increasing vitamin intake will also help treat bleeding gums.

 How long does gum disease take to develop?

 Inflammation of the gums is a symptom of early-stage gingivitis and can appear in as little as five days.
-Within two to three weeks gingivitis progresses and typically shows more visible symptoms.
+Gingivitis progresses within two to three weeks and typically shows more visible symptoms.
 The longer you wait to seek treatment, the more time you give your periodontitis to progress.

 How long does periodontal treatment take?

 The average gum surgery procedure lasts two hours.
-In some circumstances, patients will need to be asleep or semi-conscious during the surgery.
+In some circumstances, patients must be asleep or semi-conscious during the surgery.
 Sometimes the operation only entails numbing the gums using a local anesthetic, however the numbing injection used may cause some minor discomfort.

 How long is periodontal surgery recovery?

-It may take up to two weeks for your gums to fully recover, so it’s critical that you follow your dentists instructions.
-During this time be careful when chewing and engaging in strenuous activity, as your body is still healing.
+It may take up to two weeks for your gums to fully recover, so you must follow your dentist’s instructions.
+During this time, be careful when chewing and engaging in strenuous activity, as your body is still healing.

 Can bone regenerate after periodontal disease?

-After periodontal disease, bone cannot regenerate on its own; however, bone grafts, membranes, and tissue-stimulating proteins can be utilized to encourage regrowth in regions where bone has been destroyed.
+After periodontal disease, bone cannot regenerate independently; bone grafts, membranes, and tissue-stimulating proteins can encourage regrowth in regions where bone has been destroyed.

 Can laser treatment cure periodontal disease?